The Diam Diam Era Explained

 Plot

-The third film of the Long Long Time Ago film series is set from the year 1979 until the late 1980s.
+Continuing from Long Long Time Ago 2, this film is set from the year 1979 until the late 1980s.
 It follows the story of the Lim family's second generation moving from kampong to HDB flats, as they experience great changes in Singapore's environment, policies and livelihood.

-After the death of his father Si Shu (Wang Lei), his mother Si Shen (Ng Suan Loi) and his older sister Lim Zhao Di (Aileen Tan), Lim Ah Kun (Mark Lee) has turned over a new leaf and become a taxi driver.
-He often argued with his son, Lim Yong Xin and nephew, Phua Shun Fa (Richie Koh) due to differences in their views because of generation gap.
+After the death of his father Si Shu (Wang Lei), his mother Si Shen (Ng Suan Loi) and his older sister Lim Zhao Di (Aileen Tan), Lim Ah Kun (Mark Lee) has turned over a new leaf and continued his old profession as a taxi driver.
+He often argued with his son, Lim Yong Xin whom he had with a songstress outside of his marriage and nephew, Phua Shun Fa (Richie Koh) due to differences in their views because of generation gap.
 During the time, Singapore was going through a number of reform policies, such as the forced closure of Chinese schools and the introduction of Singaporean elite system.

 The film also focused on the troubled relationship between Yong Xin and Shun Fa as the former is an egoistic jerk, as he is an overachiever, especially in English and for this reason, looks down on the latter who's the opposite.
 Yong Xin even resorts to using Shun Fa as a scapegoat just to get out of trouble and save his reputation.